whg-training/statistics-course/Genes/practicals/Genes across species/Getting_started_writing_some_code.md

 ## Writing some code to process GFF files

-Your task, if you choose to accept it, is to write some code that processes GFF files, make sense of them, and then gathers statistics.
-You will then apply it to GFF files from multiple species to hopefully learn something about gene content of the world's organisms.
+Your task, if you choose to accept it, is to write some reuseable code that processes a GFF file, make sense of the data, and gathers some statistics.
+And then to apply it to analyse genes from multiple species, to hopefully learn something about the genome biology  of the world's organisms.

-We are planning to run this in the following way: during the course of this week, you work (on your own or in a group - whatever works best) to develop some code to analyse a GFF file - and then to apply it to one or more GFF files to gain some understanding of gene content across species.
+We would like **you** to write the code that does this - you can either do this on your own or working together in a group if you prefer.
+There will be lots of support, and this tutorial will also guide you through one way to do it.
+We'll then talk about both the results and the code itself in the discussion session.

 We're not writing this code for it's own sake but to answer our questions like the ones in our introduction: